Crkvino: Demographics

-Toward the end of the 19th and beginning of the 20th centuries, Crkvino traditionally was a mixed Orthodox Macedonian, Macedonian Muslim (Torbeš) and Muslim Turkish village.
+Toward the end of the 19th and beginning of the 20th centuries, Crkvino traditionally was a mixed Orthodox Macedonian, Torbeš and Muslim Turkish village.
 On the 1927 ethnic map of Leonhard Schulze-Jena, the village is written as "Črkvina" and shown as a mixed Muslim Bulgarian and Christian Bulgarian village.
 Some of the Macedonian Muslim population left the village after the Second World War.
 Muslim Albanians settled in Crkvino after the Turkish population also migrated from the village.
 In the 1960s there were 9 Muslim Albanian households in the village.

 As of the 2021 census, Crkvino had 353 residents with the following ethnic composition: